MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/docs-conceptual/sharepoint-online/connect-sharepoint-online.md

 To assign a user the SharePoint admin role, see [Assign admin roles](/microsoft-365/admin/add-users/assign-admin-roles) or [Assign admin roles to Microsoft 365 user accounts with PowerShell](/microsoft-365/enterprise/assign-roles-to-user-accounts-with-microsoft-365-powershell).

 > [!NOTE]
->
-> - If you encounter issues trying to connect or recieve and error such as 'Error message: Could not connect to SharePoint Online' you may need to use Modern Authentcation.
-Please see the following example below:
+> If you encounter issues trying to connect or receive an error such as 'Error message: Could not connect to SharePoint Online', you may need to use Modern Authentication.
+See the following example:

   ```powershell
   Connect-SPOService -Credential $creds -Url https://tenant-admin.sharepoint.com -ModernAuth $true -AuthenticationUrl https://login.microsoftonline.com/organizations